Carrying a Message Further • Part 4: Investing in Minority Serving Institutions

 I will begin with the obvious and most visible public voice who has been championing the college’s vision since the summer of 2020: Dr. Aisha Francis, the President and CEO of Franklin Cummings Tech.

-Dr. Aisha Francis: A Visionary for Responsible Equity
+Dr. Aisha Francis: Visionary Leadership

 Dr. Francis took the reins of leadership at the college in 2020 with already-impressive credentials, recognition, and achievement on the civic and professional level.
 But, from what I have witnessed in the public sphere, on the human level, Dr. Francis has also demonstrated in the past few years one of the most important aspects of transformational leadership: a heart.